-- For the FY22 analysis, we have used the FY22 average exchange rate to convert all foreign currency transactions.
+- For the FY23 analysis, we have used the FY23 average exchange rate to convert all foreign currency transactions.
 This approach is consistent with the principles outlined in International Accounting Standard 21 'The effects of changes in foreign exchange rates'.
 Results from our analysis relating to previous years also use the average exchange rate for the relevant year. - SSE's UK direct GVA is apportioned to Scotland based on Scotland's share of SSE's UK wage payments, as agreed with SSE. - In 2018, the Scottish Government released a new Input-Output table for 2015.
 In 2018, the UK released a new Input-Output table for 2014.
 In 2018, Ireland released a new Input-Output table for 2015.
-These are the tables that were included in the FY22 analysis this year.
-A consequence of this is that the FY22 results are not directly comparable for previous years other than FY21, FY20 and FY19 - A full description of modelling methodology is available in the FY16 report of SSE's economic contribution(1).
+These are the tables that were included in the FY23 analysis this year.
+A consequence of this is that the FY23 results are not directly comparable for previous years other than FY22, FY21, FY20 and FY19 - A full description of modelling methodology is available in the FY16 report of SSE's economic contribution(1).

-Modelling methodology
+Modelling methodology (continued)

-- SSE also requested a breakdown of the top 5 industries in SSE's supply chain contributing GDP and employment.
-This is derived from SSE's procurement spend data, and provided in separate reports. - In years prior to FY20, profit data included exceptionals and remeasurements.
+- Since FY21, in addition to estimating the economic contribution of SSE Group, SSE requested that we also provide breakdowns by entity for the following specific business units: SSE Renewables, SSE Thermal, SSEN Distribution and SSEN Transmission.
+Starting in FY23, SSE requested that we include the new business unit: SSE ECS. - SSE also requested a breakdown of the top 5 industries in SSE's supply chain contributing GDP and employment.
+This is derived from SSE's procurement spend data, and provided in the body of the report. - In years prior to FY20, profit data included exceptionals and remeasurements.
 Following a number of major transactions by the SSE Group over FY19 and FY20 which resulted in significant swings and volatility in these figures, it was agreed with SSE that the profit data included in the analysis for FY20 and beyond should use adjusted profits which exclude exceptionals and remeasurements.
 This change in methodology aimed to ensure a more consistent approach with SSE's other reporting of its annual financial performance and provide a fairer reflection of SSE's direct economic contribution.